nissyen30/trees/README.txt

 My chosen project was to create a site with information for identifying trees.

-There are no special instructions for running this project; all of the links are based off the folder structure that has been created.
+There are no special instructions for running this project; all of the links are relative to the folder structure that has been created.
+The structure was tested using both Google Chrome and MS Edge.

 I will be fulfilling the following Feature Requirements: